rssnsj/network-feeds/README.md

 ### Setup for the server

-Supposing you've setup a client like this:
+Supposing you've setup a client like this to connect your server:

     config minivtun
         option server 'xxx.xxx.xxx.xxx'